 The National Park Service Rustic Style became a cornerstone of the National Park Service’s belief that buildings should blend in with their natural surroundings and that natural settings could influence architecture.
 Indigenous building material, such as native rocks, logs, and shakes (wood shingles), were utilized for all visible exterior parts.
 The architectural philosophy was that “(rustic style) gives the feeling of having been executed by pioneer craftsmen with limited hand tools.
 It thus achieves sympathy with natural surroundings and with the past.”
 The Yosemite Museum is exemplary of rustic style.
 It was constructed in the heart of an emerging village center, in which all buildings were to have a unified architectural theme.
 Museum architect Herbert Maier described the relationship between the Museum and its natural surroundings by saying, “The elevation of the museum stresses the horizontal—that seemed the logic of the situation…to attempt altitudinal impressiveness here in a building would have meant entering into a competition with the cliffs.”
 Maier went on to design many structures that are considered exemplary rustic style.
 In 1933, Maier was hired by the National Park Service as the regional director for the Civilian Conservation Corps (CCC) work in state parks.
 In this capacity, Maier helped develop guidebooks to assist state park designers in using rustic design principles.
 These books were widely distributed and influenced design of park structures nationwide at a time when hundreds of new parks were developed with CCC labor.

-The museum plan was designed to encourage visitors to view the exhibits chronologically, beginning with geological exhibits describing the formation of the Valley and proceeding through time to the stage coaches that brought early visitors to the park.
+The Yosemite Museum plan was designed to encourage visitors to view the exhibits chronologically, beginning with geological exhibits describing the formation of Yosemite Valley and proceeding through time to the horse-drawn stages that brought early visitors to the park.